oferElz/Nappi/README.md

 # Nappi - Repository Overview

 This is the merged submission repository for the **Nappi** project.
-It includes Phase A + Phase B academic deliverables, and the full system implementation (backend, frontend, and IoT).
+It includes Phase 1 + Phase 2 academic deliverables, and the full system implementation (backend, frontend, and IoT).

 ---